Physiotherapy for Plantar Fasciitis

 Orthotics can help a multitude of conditions from the foot all the way up the body.
 If one part of the body is not functioning properly, it can change the mechanics of the rest.
 We can alleviate this problem and get your plantar fascia back to working correctly with our custom orthotics.

 This is a product that is becoming more and more popular.
 Our custom plantar fascia orthotics are made with a unique material that gently contours to the bottom of your foot.
-This provides support and comfort for your plantar fascia.
+This provides support and comfort for not only your toes but plantar fascia.

 To illustrate, let’s say you are standing on a chair.
 Without the proper orthotics, when the weight of your body comes down on the heels of your feet, the pressure is transmitted up through your legs and into your knees.
 This can cause discomfort and sometimes even injury.
 With our orthotics, the pressure is evenly distributed between your orthotics and your natural foot because of the unique material they are made with.